-King Solomon Baptist Church was founded in 1926 at 1551 Rivard Street.
-13 The congregation merged with Mount Nebo Baptist Church in 1927 and by the 1930s, worship services were being held in a church at 9244 Delmar Street.
+King Solomon Baptist Church was founded at 1551 Rivard Street in 1926 and merged with Mount Nebo Baptist Church in 1927.
+13 By the 1930s, worship services were being held in a church at 9244 Delmar Street.

-King Solomon Baptist recruited Rev. Theodore Sylvester Boone, one of the most prominent black pastors in Texas, in 1944, 13 and it purchased the former home of Temple Baptist in 1951.
+In 1944, the church recruited Rev. Theodore Sylvester Boone, one of the most prominent black pastors in Texas.
+13 Under the charismatic pastor, the congregation blossomed and in 1951, King Solomon purchased the former Temple Baptist Church site.
 2 5 The auditorium was renovated to serve as the sanctuary while the basement of the circa 1925 church was turned into a youth activity center that included a boxing ring, roller skating rink, dance floor, and space for a choir.

-The original circa 1920 church building was abandoned in 2010 over unpaid water and electric bills, although the congregation continued to meet in the circa 1937 auditorium.
-In March 2011, King Solomon Baptist was listed within a historic district, 1 and the church was listed on the National Register of Historic Places in April 2015.
+The original circa 1920 church building built by Temple Baptist was abandoned in 2010 over unpaid water and electric bills.
+The congregation continued to meet in the circa 1937 auditorium.

 - Neavling, Steve.
 “King Solomon Baptist Church in Detroit gets a 2nd chance.”
 Detroit Free Press 23 Mar.
 2011: n. pag.
 Ongo.
 Web.
 23 Mar.
 2012.